okonomichiyaki/supercat/010-F02-founder.md

 ✦ Can bot Build, Repair, or Move to take control of a system?

-✦ Can bot <ins>favorable combat</ins> to take control of a system? (use all available actions if needed)
+✦ Can bot favorable combat to take control of a system? (use all available actions if needed)

 Parade Fleets
 : Place ships where bot would gain control.
 If bot is a Regent, always become an Outlaw.

 Events
-: If bot is a Regent, Event cards are always <ins>effective</ins>.
+: If bot is a Regent, Event cards are always effective.

 Summits
 : If bot is a Regent, when given the opportunity to hold a Summit, it will always hold the Summit.
 During the "Call to Order" phase the bot will leave the Empire.